dd86k/dd86/README.md

 |______/|______/       |______/\______/\______/
 ```

-dd-dos aims to be a simple compatibility layer, like NTVDM, as a multi-platform virtual machine.
+dd-dos aims to be a simple emulation layer, like NTVDM, as a multi-platform virtual machine.

 Interested?
 Head over to the [Wiki](https://github.com/dd86k/dd-dos/wiki).